SysKitTeam/docs-bp/configuration/servers/expired-certificates.md

 * Some SharePoint features such as User Profile Synchronization Service may stop working

 ### Solution
 Expired **certificates should be renewed**.
-If the certificate was issued by the third party Central Authority, that third party will need to issue a new and renewed certificate.
+If the certificate was issued by the third party Central authority, that third party will need to issue a new and renewed certificate.
 If the certificate was self-signed, it should be renewed by signing it anew.